Get help now Make a donation

 Animal hoarding

-Animal hoarding is when you keep too many animals to provide proper care for.
+Animal hoarding is when you keep too many animals to give proper care to.
 You might have trouble noticing that this lack of care causes harm to the animals.
 This could include the animals not having:

 • Food